Partial regularity of the heat flow of half-harmonic maps and applications to harmonic maps with free boundary: Introduction

 This is the so-called harmonic map flow with free boundary. (\ref{e:harmonicmapflowwithfreeboundary}) was first studied by Ma \cite{MaLiCMH1991} in the case $m = dim M = 2$, where a global existence and uniqueness result for finite energy weak solutions was obtained under {suitable} geometrical hypotheses on $N$ and $\Sigma$.
 Global existence for weak solutions of (\ref{e:harmonicmapflowwithfreeboundary}) was established by Struwe in \cite{StruweManMath1991} for $m\ge 3$.
 In \cite{Hamilton1975LNM}, Hamilton considered the case when $\partial N = \Sigma$ is totally geodesic and the sectional curvature $K_N\leq 0$.
 He proved the existence of a unique global smooth solution for (\ref{e:harmonicmapflowwithfreeboundary}).
 When $N$ is an Euclidean space, the first equation in (\ref{e:harmonicmapflowwithfreeboundary}) is the standard heat equation

-As pointed out in \cite{chen-lin} and \cite{StruweManMath1991}, estimates near the boundary for (\ref{e:harmonicmapflowwithfreeboundary}) are difficult because of the high nonlinearity of the boundary conditions.
-As far as the heat flow is concerned, Struwe in \cite{StruweManMath1991} introduced the heat flow for the intrinsic version of harmonic maps with free boundary.
+As pointed out in \cite{chen-lin} and \cite{StruweManMath1991}, estimates near the boundary for (\ref{e:harmonicmapflowwithfreeboundary}) are difficult because of the highly nonlinear boundary conditions.
+Struwe in \cite{StruweManMath1991} introduced the heat flow for the intrinsic version of harmonic maps with free boundary.
 In particular, he used a Ginzburg-Landau approximation in the interior, hence keeping the boundary condition highly nonlinear.

 In the present paper we revisit the Struwe approximation argument by considering a natural, though unusual, heat flow associated to the equation derived by Da Lio and Rivi\`ere, that we called {\sl half-harmonic maps}.
 Wettstein \cite{wettstein1,wettstein2} considered the natural $L^2-$gradient flow of the $\dot H^\frac12$-energy of half-harmonic map defined distributionally by